Daniel Swarovski: Career

 In 1892, Swarovski patented an electric cutting machine that facilitated the production of lead crystal glass jewelry, which until then had to be cut by hand.
-In 1895, he moved to Austria proper and partnered with Armand Kosman and Franz Weis to form "A. Kosmann, D. Swarovski & Co."
+In 1895, he moved to an area in the modern boundaries of Austria and partnered with Armand Kosman and Franz Weis to form "A. Kosmann, D. Swarovski & Co."
 They built a crystal-cutting factory in Wattens in Tyrol, to take advantage of local hydroelectricity for the energy-intensive grinding processes Swarovski had patented.

 In 1919, Swarovski founded the Tyrolit company, bringing the grinding and polishing tools from his crystal business into a different market.
 In 1949, Swarovski Optik KG was founded by his son Wilhelm Swarovski in Absam, Tyrol.

 Personal life

 In 1887, Swarovski married Marie Weis, the sister of his business partner Franz Weis, and they had three sons: Fritz, Alfred, and Wilhelm.